 A unique feast of music set on a huge site offering a grand scale of entertainment unlike any other festival in the world.
 For five days 2,000 acres around Pilton farm plays host to a tented city in Somerset.
 As well as music from nearly every genre imaginable on over 100 stages, there's performing arts with cabaret, theatre, circus, children's entertainment, poetry, healing, green crafts and information and much more.
 Vibrant, spontaneous, colourful, and hugely entertaining.

 The festival takes place on the last weekend in June, which is from Wednesday 24th to Sunday 28th June 2020.
 Expect a huge number of the world's best musical acts along with circus, theatre, comedy and more.

-The first act to be announced is Diana Ross, who will play the Sunday Legend slot.
+Two headliners have been announced, Paul McCartney, and Taylor Swift.
+Also confirmed are Lana Del Rey, and Diana Ross who will play the Sunday Legend slot.
 The full line-up is expected to be revealed in April.

 Expect something like 2,000 performances at over 100 venues including music, cabaret, theatre, circus, a fantastic Kidz area, poetry, green crafts and information, site art, decor, and loads, loads more ... much more than just the music, so make sure you check it all out!

 Tickets have sold out.
 There will be a resale of entrance/coach tickets on Thursday 16th April 2020, and a resale of entrance tickets on Sunday 19th April 2020.

 All people wanting a ticket will be required to have registered beforehand (see below), as an anti-touting measure.
 Tickets have the attendees photo printed on, and are not transferable or re-sellable.

 Children aged 12 and under do not require tickets and do not need to register.